wunderay/Web-App-Dev-Final/README.md

 - Sign in
     The HTML was done by Joe and Raymond modified it to incorporate Bootstrap
 - Sign Up
-    The HTML was done by Joe and Raymond modified the tags added divs to use Bootstrap.
+    The HTML was done by Joe and Raymond modified the tags and added divs to use Bootstrap.
 - Home
     Raymond wrote most of the HTML and styling for this page.
 Joe did work on the header and second post.
-The footer was done by Raymond
+The footer was done by Raymond.
 - styles.css
   Most of the CSS was written by Raymond though a few were written by Joe.
 - All other pages were done by Joe.